bradfrost/atomic-design/outline.md

 The book will conclude by recapping why thinking in a more systematic way is becoming increasingly necessary.
 I'll talk about the merits of atomic design, and remind people how they can get started.
 I will leave on a note of "What's next?" for design systems.
 Right now, for me the most obvious challenge is to make systematic design the default mode of thinking for designers, agencies, and organizations.
 I think there's a tremendous opportunity for design systems to help people craft more consistency,

 ## 1. Design systems
+- Our paginated past
 - The ever-shifting Web landscape and the need for modularity
 - History of modular design
-- Trends: style tiles, element collages, pattern libraries, UI frameworks
+- Trends: style tiles, element collages, UI frameworks, pattern libraries, CSS architecture
-- Advantages: promote consistency, establish a consistent vocabulary, create more robust deliverables, establish a system that can be modified and extended, future-friendly
+- Advantages of design systems: promote consistency, establish a consistent vocabulary, create more robust deliverables, establish a system that can be modified and extended, future-friendly
 - Issues with UI frameworks and pattern libraries
 - Setting the stage for the need of a better methodology